 Students select their courses in consultation with their advisor to match their specific needs and interests.
 No specific courses are required at the masters or doctoral level, which allows each student maximum flexibility to tailor their education.

 Typically, students take courses in physical, groundwater, and urban hydrology, hydraulics, watershed modeling, geographical information systems (GIS), and water resources planning and management.
-Students also commonly take courses in other disciplines such as atmospheric science, ecosystem science, geoscience, soil science, mathematics, statistics, and economics.
+Students also commonly take courses in other disciplines such as atmospheric science, ecosystem science, geoscience, soil science, mathematics, statistics, computer science, and economics.

 Introductory Courses